nodeupio/certbot-dns-nodeup/readme.md

-# Certbot plugin for authentication using Gandi LiveDNS
+# Certbot plugin for authentication using Nodeup API

 This is a plugin for [Certbot](https://certbot.eff.org/) that uses the Nodeup API to allow [Nodeup](https://nodeup.io/) customers to prove control of a domain name.